learn-academy-2021-charlie/week-5-assessment-Jatded1d9l7/rails-questions.md

 4. What is the command to generate a Rails model for a meals table with columns named breakfast, lunch, and dinner?
 In terminal:
-rails generate model MealsModel breakfast: () Lunch: () dinner: ()
+rails generate model MealsModel breakfast: () Lunch: () dinner: () more specifically... rails generate model MealsModel breakfast:string lunch:string dinner:string

 5. What is a migration?
 Why would you use one?

-Migrations are a tool that allows you to change the shape of your database over time.
-We will explore migrations in detail in a later section, but for now we need migrations to establish the initial setup of our database.
-Migrations are files that run SQL commands.
-Rails maintains a history with the migrations that have already run, and those that need to be run.
+Migrations are ways to update a schema.
+Thus allowing to add, remove, and update columns in a table.
+Additionally, migrations is a tool that allows you to change the shape of your database.
+Migrations run SQL commands.

 6. What is the command to generate a migration file? rail g migrate add_column